A Snowy Day in Oakland: Production

 Principal photography occurred in Los Angeles in July 2017.
 Filming also occurred in San Francisco in August 2017.

 Kris Marshall was originally cast in the film.
 However, Sean Maguire replaced him after Marshall was forced to pull out of the film due to an ankle injury.

-As of 2022, the film is in post-production.
+The film was in post-production in 2022 before being released in 2023.

 Release

 The film was originally scheduled to be released in theaters on January 13, 2023.
 The release date was then moved to March 17, 2023.